phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 }
 ```

 The method takes a memory region represented by an address and size as argument and adds it to the front of the list.
-First, it ensures that the given region has the neccessary size and alignment for storing a `ListNode`.
+First, it ensures that the given region has the necessary size and alignment for storing a `ListNode`.
 Then it creates the node and inserts it to the list through the following steps:

 ![](linked-list-allocator-push.svg)